Introduction

 They also found that development of study skills was linked with GPA, as were self-efficacy and (again) self-advocacy skills.
 Study skills also predicted degree completion.

 This and other studies show that accommodation usage is only one factor associated with success.
-As this student quoted above said, essentially – if students don’t know understand what’s been discussed in class and covered in the readings, it doesn’t matter how much time they get to take the test.
-A lot should happen before students take a test.
+As this student quoted above said, essentially – if you don’t know understand what’s been discussed in class and covered in the readings, it doesn’t matter how much time you get to take the test.

-I strongly recommend students read Outsmart Your Brain: Why Learning Is Hard and How You Can Make It Easy.
-In it, cognitive psychologist Dr. Daniel Willingham recommends strategies to help them study.
+I strongly recommend you read Outsmart Your Brain: Why Learning Is Hard and How You Can Make It Easy.
+In it, cognitive psychologist Dr. Daniel Willingham recommends strategies to help you study.
 (He also gives tips on his TikTok channel.)
-In the posts on my site for college students, the tips I offer come from his research.
+You don’t have to read it all at once – you can jump into the chapters to get what you need right now.

 “They understand their disability, understand their functional limitations and can communicate them.
 They can advocate for their needs” in What Makes Students with Disabilities Successful at College